intelligent-systems-course/schnapsen/README.md

-# Schnapsen
+# Schnapsen platform - Project Intelligent Systems 2022-2023

 ## Getting started

+This is the improved platform for the schnapsen card game.
 To get to know the concept of the game, please visit [this web page](https://www.pagat.com/marriage/schnaps.html).

-This is the improved platform for the schnapsen card game.
+To use the platform, your python version must be at least 3.9, we suggest installing conda an using an environment.

-Python3.9 is highly recommended.
-To get started, install the schnapsen package in editable mode by running:
+To get started, install the schnapsen package and itse dependencies in editable mode by running:

 ```sh
 pip install -e .